A Metropolis-class sampler for targets with non-convex support: Skipping sampler

-Algorithm \ref{alg:skip} presents the skipping sampler.
-Its novelty is to reuse any proposal $Y_{n+1} \in \Kc$, which would be rejected by $\MH(\pi,q)$, by adding jumps of random size in the direction $Y_{n+1}-X_n$ until either $\K$ is entered, or skipping is halted.
+Algorithm \ref{alg:skip} presents the skipping sampler, which aims to endow RWM with an improved ability to cross regions in which the target has zero density.
+Beginning with a RWM proposal $Y_{n+1}$, it continues jumping in a linear trajectory and accepts or rejects the first state of nonzero target density to be encountered.
+Thus any RWM proposal $Y_{n+1} \in \Kc$, which would be rejected by $\MH(\pi,q)$, is instead reused by adding jumps of random size in the direction $Y_{n+1}-X_n$ until either $\K$ is entered, or skipping is halted.

 Algorithm \ref{alg:skip} can be interpreted as follows.
 The {\it halting index} $K$ is an independent random variable with distribution $\cK$ on $\NN\cup\{\infty\}$.
 If $K=1$ then $Y$, the usual RWM proposal, is taken as the proposal.
-However if $K>1$, the proposal is constructed using the \textit{skipping chain} $\{\zv_k\}_{k \geq 0}$ on $\RR^d$ defined by $\zv_0:=x$ and the update rule
+However if $K>1$, the proposal is constructed using the \textit{skipping chain} $\{\zv_k\}_{k \geq 0}$ on $\RR^d$ defined by $\zv_0:=X$, with $X=X_n$ being the current state of the chain, and the update rule